popindavibe/jsxc-rtcpeerconfig/README.md

 ### Why this project
 Being a happy user of SOGo, I early on activated Turn configuration with long-term credentials.
 Problem is: the secret password of my turn user was visible and downloadable from the js script.
 Not optimal.
 I learnt that ephemeral credentials was the way to go to solve that issue.
 [https://github.com/jsxc/jsxc](JSXC)'s github community helped me understand how to set it up and test it.

-There is already a PHP script included with jsxc (might not be up-to-date on sjsxc) which enables dynamic creation of ephemeral credentials (timestamp is part of the equation, so it has to be on-demand), **if you have PHP on your server**.
+There is already a **PHP** script included with jsxc (might not be up-to-date on sjsxc) which enables dynamic creation of ephemeral credentials (timestamp is part of the equation, so it has to be on-demand).
 SOGo being objective-C, the server I got it running on has no PHP installed on it.

 This was the perfect opportunity to write a little python script and install uwsgi to be able to call that script through nginx.